 We spent dozens of hours researching the best piano keyboard under 200 dollars and our pick is the Casio CTK-2550.
 With 61 keys, a wide range of piano sounds, and a reasonable price point, the CTK-2550 is a solid choice for beginners who want a versatile instrument from a proven brand.

-In our guide below we also show you 9 other keyboard models that are excellent choices and come in below $200.
+And if those don't tickle your fancy we show you 5 other keyboard models that are excellent choices and come in below $200.

 Casio is known for making quality piano keyboards, so it’s no wonder one of their models made it to the top of our list.